At Limpsfield Grange safeguarding is our highest priority

 - creating opportunities for interaction, social inclusion, independence, and self-reflection.

-- training and supporting staff, parents, carers and stakeholders so they can best meet the needs of our young people.
+- training and supporting staff, parents, carers and stakeholders so we can best meet the needs of our young people.

-- communicating clearly and appropriately with our community.
+- communicating clearly and regularly with our community.

 - providing a physical environment that is responsive to the sensory needs of our young people.